 All medicines will be stored safely.
 Pupils will be informed about where their medicines are at all times and be able to access them immediately.
-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available to pupils and not locked away.
+Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will be carried by the student at all times with emergency medication being held in the medical room as a backup if supplied by the parent/carer.